cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 Audit every connection attempt, including metadata like which labels were used and which protocol was detected.
 **Identify Shadow Traffic**
 Discover forgotten connections like a legacy monitoring agent or an external API call that would be broken by a blind security policy.

 ![shadow Traffic](./images/shadow-traffic.png)

+_Figure 5.
+Network Policy Visualization and Flow Auditing in Hubble UI.
+This dashboard provides a unified interface for authoring and monitoring security rules._

 ### Phase 2: Refine Your Labels